Day 1: Trek to Sine Camp (2,596m)

 Start your journey at Trekkers Hostel in Kilembe.
 Ascend through the Afro-montane forest filled with monkeys, birds, and rare flora.
 Enjoy Enock Falls before arriving at Sine Hut.

-It’s quite special to catch a glimpse of the L’Hoest monkey, a cherished symbol for the Bakonzo people and a guardian of their traditions.
+It’s exceptional to catch a glimpse of the L’Hoest monkey, a cherished symbol for the Bakonzo people and a guardian of their traditions.
 You might even hear the distant calls of chimpanzees nearby!
 In this beautiful forest, you can discover a wonderful variety of plant life, including tall trees, bamboo clusters, low shrubs, colorful flowers, intriguing fungi, and many vines dressed with moss and lichen that bring a delightful charm.
 Only 200 meters from Sine Hut, Enock’s Falls offers a stunning view that looks like it belongs on a screensaver.

 Distance: ~9.5 km